 How to Make a CounterofferHow to Make a Counteroffer

-Once you have taken the above considerations into account and are confident that you want to renegotiate the offer, there are several ways things can go from here.
+Once you have considered the above considerations and are confident that you want to renegotiate the offer, there are several ways things can go from here.

 1. A Sales Price Reduction1.
 A Sales Price Reduction

-For buyers, this is likely to be the first thing you’ll seek to change.
-In light of repairs needed, a lower offer price might be acceptable to the sellers if they don’t have any other offers to choose from.
-They may make a counteroffer that is in-between your new offer and the original one.
+This is likely the first thing you’ll seek to change for buyers.
+In light of repairs needed, a lower offer price might be acceptable to the sellers if they don’t have any other offers.
+They may make a counteroffer between your new offer and the original one.
 But they could also dig their heels in and refuse to budge on price.
 In that case, there are still other options the buyers can take to get a better deal.

 2. Ask for Closing Credits2.
 Ask for Closing Credits